One Book, One City for Kids

 Read With Us!

 One Book, One City for Kids is a cool reading program that tries to get all the 5th graders in one city (Grand Rapids) to read the same book.
-The 2018 selection is One Crazy Summer by Rita Williams-Garcia.
-Stay tuned for more information.
+The 2019 selection is Harbor Me by Jacqueline Woodson.

 Learn a little bit about the author